antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 ![Configure Analysis Level in Visual Studio](PropertyPage.png)

-In the future we will add a new Analysis Level for every release of .NET.
-So, about a year from now when we are getting ready to release .NET 6 we'll add (you guessed it!) analysis level 6.
-Once we've arrived at that distance future shore the short names would have these new meanings:
+In the future we will add a new analysis level for every release of .NET.
+The goal is to make sure that a given analysis level always represents the same set of analysis defaults (the rules and their severities).
+If we want to turn an existing rule on by default, we'll do this in an upcoming analysis level, instead of changing the existing level.
+This ensures that a given project/source always produces the same warning, regardless of how new the SDK is (unless the project uses `preview` or `latest`, of course).

 | Short Name | Analysis Level  |